 - An incomplete medical history is taken, with the result that important information about the patient’s health and allergies is unknown.
 This can be disastrous if the patient has an allergic reaction to some component of the anesthetic and goes into shock, or has a heart or liver problem made worse by the drug.

 - Local anesthetic is administered to the wrong body part, or around the area of the wrong nerve, so that there is no anesthetic effect and the patient suffers severe pain when the procedure begins.

 - The anesthetist or CRNA fails to adequately monitor the patient’s vital signs during the procedure, and becomes aware of developing problems only after it is too late to avoid patient injury.

-- The anesthetist fails to warn the patient about potential side effects of the anesthetic, causing the patient to be unknowingly susceptible to dizziness, lack of coordination, or falls.
+- The anesthetist fails to warn the patient about potential side effects of the anesthetic, causing the patient to unknowingly become susceptible to dizziness, lack of coordination, or falling.

 - The anesthetist fails to check the anesthesia machinery and equipment beforehand, with the result that it fails during the procedure and causes patient injury.

-Crandall & Pera Law’s team combines legal proficiency with genuine care for our clients.
-The suffering that individuals and families go through when a loved one enters a hospital for a simple procedure and emerges comatose or dying because of medical malpractice is what drives us to seek justice and compensation for them.
+Our team combines legal proficiency with compassionate client service.
+The suffering that individuals and families go through when a loved one enters a hospital for a simple procedure but emerges comatose or dying because of medical malpractice is what drives us to seek justice and compensation for them.

-We care deeply about our clients and want to be your advocate.
-To reserve a no-obligation consultation with one of our Ohio anesthesia malpractice lawyers, please call 877-686-8879 or fill out our contact form.
-We have five law offices conveniently located in Cleveland, Columbus, Chagrin Falls, Cincinnati, and Chesterland, Ohio.
+We care deeply about our clients and will be your advocate.
+To reserve a no-obligation consultation with one of our experienced lawyers, please call 855-444-6651 or fill out our contact form.
+We have multiple offices conveniently located in Cleveland, Columbus, Cincinnati and other areas in Ohio and northern Kentucky.